Battle of Naseby: Battle

-The morning of 14 June was foggy, preventing the opposing armies from sighting each other at first.
+The morning of 14 June was foggy, preventing the opposing armies from sighting each other across the battlefield.
 The Royalists occupied a strong position on a ridge between the villages of Little Oxendon and East Farndon about 2 mi south of Market Harborough.
 The Royalist scoutmaster, Sir Francis Ruce, was sent out to find the Parliamentarian army and rode south for 2 or 3 mi but saw no sign of it, perhaps through negligence.
 Rupert himself moved forward and saw some Parliamentarian cavalry, apparently retiring.
 He was determined to secure the commanding Naseby ridge and ordered the Royalist army to advance.

 Fairfax initially considered occupying the northern slopes of Naseby ridge.
 Cromwell believed that this position was too strong, and that the Royalists would refuse battle rather than attack it.
 He is said to have sent a message to Fairfax, saying, "I beseech you, withdraw to yonder hill, which may provoke the enemy to charge us".
 Fairfax agreed, and moved his army back slightly.

 The Royalists did not see Fairfax's position until they reached the village of Clipston, just over a mile north of Naseby ridge.
 It was clearly impossible for the Royalists to withdraw to their original position without being attacked by the Parliamentarian cavalry while on the line of march and therefore at a disadvantage.
 Rupert deployed the army to its right, where the ground appeared to be more favourable for his own cavalry and prepared for battle.